-When they came back to Mr. Barlow's they found Master Merton's servant and horses waiting to bring him home.
-When he arrived there he was received with the greatest joy and tenderness by his parents; but though he gave them an account of everything else that had happened, he did not say a word about the money he had given to the farmer.
-But the next day, being Sunday, Mr. and Mrs. Merton and Tommy went together to the parish church, which they had scarcely entered when a general whisper ran through the congregation, and all eyes were in an instant turned upon the little boy.
-Mr. and Mrs. Merton were very much astonished at this, but they forbore to inquire until the end of the service; then, as they were going out of the church together, Mr. Merton asked his son what could be the reason of the general attention which he excited at his entrance into church.
-Tommy had no time to answer, for at that instant a very decent-looking woman ran up and threw herself at his feet, calling him her guardian angel and preserver, and praying that Heaven would shower down upon his head all the blessings which he deserved.
-It was some time before Mr. and Mrs. Merton could understand the nature of this extraordinary scene; but when they at length understood the secret of their son's generosity, they seemed to be scarcely less affected than the woman herself, and shedding tears of transport and affection, they embraced their son, without attending to the crowd that surrounded them; but immediately recollecting themselves, they took their leave of the poor woman and hurried to their coach with such sensations as it is more easy to conceive than to describe.
+When they got back to Mr. Barlow's, they found Master Merton's servant and horses waiting to take him home.
+When he arrived there, he was received with the utmost joy and tenderness by his parents; but, though he gave them an account of everything else that had happened, he did not say a word to find about the money he had given to the farmer.
+The next day being Sunday, Mr. and Mrs. Merton and Tommy went together to the parish church.
+They had scarcely entered when a general whisper ran through the congregation, and all eyes were in an instant turned upon the little boy.
+Mr. and Mrs. Merton were much astonished at this, but refrained from enquiring until the end of the service.
+Then, as they were going out of the church together, Mr. Merton asked his son what could be the reason of the general attention which he excited at his entrance into church?
+Tommy had no time to answer; for at that instant a very decent-looking woman ran up, and threw herself at his feet, calling him her guardian angel and preserver, and praying that Heaven would shower down upon his head all the blessings which he deserved.
+It was some time before Mr. and Mrs. Merton could understand the nature of this extraordinary scene; but, when they at length were made acquainted with the secret of their son's generosity, they seemed to be scarcely less affected than the woman herself; and shedding tears of transport and affection, they embraced their son, without attending to the crowd that surrounded them.
+Recollecting themselves, however, they took leave of the poor woman, and hurried to their coach with such sensations as it is more easy to imagine than to describe.

-The summer had now completely passed away, and the winter had set in with unusual severity; the water was all frozen into a solid mass of ice; the earth was bare of food. and the little birds, that used to chirp with gladness, seemed to lament in silence the inclemency of the weather.
-As Tommy was one day reading the Life of Napoleon Bonaparte, particularly the famous anecdote of the fortress of snow, in which Napoleon is described as undertaking the siege, and giving directions to his schoolfellows how to make the attack, he was surprised to find a pretty bird flying about the chamber in which he was reading.
-He immediately went downstairs and informed Mr. Barlow of the circumstance, who, after he had seen the bird, told him that it was called a robin redbreast, and that it was naturally more tame and disposed to cultivate the society of men than any other species; "but at present," added he, "the little fellow is in want of food, because the earth is too hard to furnish him any assistance, and hunger inspires him with this unusual boldness."
-"Why then, sir," said Tommy, "if you will give me leave, I will fetch a piece of bread and feed him."
-"Do so," answered Mr. Barlow; "but first set the window open, that he may see you do not intend to make him prisoner."
-Tommy accordingly opened his window, and, scattering a few crumbs of bread about the room, had the satisfaction of seeing his guest hop down and make a very hearty meal: he then flew out of the room, and settled upon a neighbouring tree, singing all the time, as if to return thanks for the hospitality he had met with.
+The summer had now completely passed away, while Tommy was receiving these improvements at the house of Mr. Barlow.
+During this time both his body and mind had acquired additional vigour; for he was neither so fretful and humoursome, nor so easily affected by the vicissitudes of the season.
+And now the winter had set in with unusual severity: the water was all frozen into a solid mass of ice; the earth was bare of food, and the little birds, that used to hop about and chirp with gladness, seemed to lament in silence the inclemency of the weather.

+Tommy was one day surprised, when he entered his chamber, to find a pretty little bird flying about it.
+He went downstairs and informed Mr. Barlow, who, after he had seen the bird, told him it was called a Robin Redbreast; and that it was naturally more tame and disposed to cultivate the society of men than any other species.
+"But, at present," added he, "the little fellow is in want of food, because the earth is too hard to furnish him any assistance, and hunger inspires him with this unusual boldness."-"Why, then, sir," said Tommy,

+"if you will give me leave, I will fetch a piece of bread and feed him."-"Do so," answered Mr. Barlow; "but first set the window open, that he may see you do not intend to take him prisoner."
+Tommy accordingly opened his window; and, scattering a few crumbs of bread about the room, had the satisfaction of seeing his guest hop down and make a hearty meal: he then flew out of the room, and settled upon a neighbouring tree, singing all the time, as though to return thanks for the hospitality he had experienced.